harrish305/octanet-january-2024/README.md

-Welcome to my furniture Website.# octanet-january-2024 octanet internship.
+the furniture Website for viewing and selling products.# octanet-january-2024 octanet internship.